Peter-SB/Go-Chat-App/README.md

 For simple, and repeatable deployment I have dockerised this project using a compose file to orchestrate the frontend, backend, and db containers.

-- **Multistage Builds**: Both the front end and backend use a multistage build process to optimise docker image sizes.
-For example the Go image used is an Alpine image, a light weight version that includes only the necessary executable.
+- **Multistage Builds**: Both the frontend and backend use a multistage build process to optimise docker image sizes.
+For example the Go image used is an Alpine image, a lightweight version that includes only the necessary executable.
 - **Shared Network**: The services communicate via a Docker bridge network.
 Defined as `app-network` this is important for us because it makes communication between containers secure and isolated.
 - **Persistent Volume**: A volume is used to allow data persistence.
 Defined here by `db-data`.
-Also the mySQL uses a script to define the schema on first run.
+Also the MySQL uses a script to define the schema on first run.
 - **Service Dependencies**: The backend service is set to depend on the database (depends_on) to keep proper startup order.
 - **Environment Variables**: A `.env` file is used for a central management of environment variables.
-Usually this would not get commited but for demonstration it has been kept.
+Usually this would not get committed but for demonstration it has been kept.

 I have also made use of a **Github Actions Ci/CD Pipeline** to run the unit tests and only if that job succeeds, build and push the docker images to my docker hub.
 In future I would like to also make this pipeline deploy my containers to a home server.

 # Further Expansion

-- **Chat Paging and Offseting**: By adding paging and offsetting to the history endpoint we cand reduce the amount of data returned in the request.
+- **Chat Paging and Offsetting**: By adding paging and offsetting to the history endpoint we can reduce the amount of data returned in the request.
-- **Rate Limiting**: This would protect the website from brute force and denial of service attacks.
+- **Rate Limiting**: This would protect the website from brute force and denial-of-service attacks.
-- **Repository Pattern**: I was investigating other patterns such as using a repository pattern.
+- **Repository Pattern**: I was investigating other Patterns such as using a Repository Pattern.
 By implementing this I could increase the testability of my database code and allow easy integration with other databases.
-However given the size of the program, and a general "less is more" mindset of Go, I chose not to go this far.
+However, given the size of the program, and a general "less is more" mindset of Go, I chose not to go this far.
-- **General Refactor:** - Some files have become a bit bloated and could do with a refactor if further functionality were going to be added.
+- **General Refactor:** - Some files have become a bit bloated and could do with a refactor if further functionality was to be added.

 ## How to Run